mc97-stack/IJTB-m2UY-7iPC-D0FN/README.md

 - Topic 1 and 2 of B48BC (Process Engineering B (Thermodynamic Processes))

 ##  Windows Install (Using Visual Studio 2019)
+1. Ensure that "Mobile Development with C++" workload is installed in "Visual Studio Installer".
-1. On the "Welcome" window, click "Clone GitHub Repository".
+2. On the "Welcome" window, click "Clone GitHub Repository".
-2. This repository is located at the URL: "https://github.com/mc97-stack/IJTB-m2UY-7iPC-D0FN.git".
+3. This repository is located at the URL: "https://github.com/mc97-stack/IJTB-m2UY-7iPC-D0FN.git".
-3. After allowing Visual Studio 2019 to download repository, compile the project.
+4. After allowing Visual Studio 2019 to download repository, compile the project.
-4. Locate the compiled project in file explorer with either command prompt or windows powershell.
+5. Locate the compiled project in file explorer with either command prompt or windows powershell.

 ##  MacOS Install (Using Xcode 11.6)
 1. On the "Welcome" window, click "Clone an Existing Project".